NenadPantelic/url-shortener/url-shortener/README.md

 ```

 **Note**: Postgres database must be active before running the server (see `application.propeties` for the database requirements - which database and the user credentials).

-This project has been created as a demo of URL shortener.